esbuild/community-plugins/README.md

 ⚠️ *These plugins are from the community and are not officially supported.* ⚠️

 This is just a centralized list of 3rd-party plugins to make discovery easier.
-No guarantees are made as to plugin quality, compatibility, or lack of malicious code.
+No guarantees fare made as to plugin quality, compatibility, or lack of malicious code.
 As with all 3rd-party dependencies, you should review them yourself before including them in your project.

 ## Plugin list